Long-term commitments form the basis of a new program's aim to break the cycle of poverty in Austin.

 Such is the stuff of life lessons, and, according to research, this is the way children learn them best — one dedicated adult spending time with one child, not by happenstance but on purpose.

-One-on-one relationships are the foundation of Friends of the Children, which started in 1993 in Portland, Oregon, and now numbers 15 chapters, Austin being the first in Texas.
-While the group’s mission — breaking the cycle of generational poverty — sounds audacious, so does the 12-and-a-half-year commitment (kindergarten through high school, no matter what) made to each five- or six-year-old when he or she enters the program.
+One-on-one relationships are the foundation of Friends of the Children, which started in 1993 in Portland, Ore., and now numbers 15 chapters, Austin being the first in Texas.
+While the group’s mission — breaking the cycle of generational poverty — sounds audacious, so does the 12+ commitment (kindergarten through high school, no matter what) made to each five- or six-year-old when he or she enters the program.

 The group’s atypical model employs full-time, salaried, professional mentors known as Friends.
 With a minimum three-year commitment, some will mentor kids from kindergarten through fifth grade and others sixth grade through high school.
-To be be hired, each Friend goes through a four-round interview process and background check and, in order to apply, must be bilingual and have a college degree and two years experience working with high-risk children, among other requirements.
+To be hired, each Friend goes through a four-round interview process and background check and, in order to apply, must be bilingual and have a college degree and two years experience working with high-risk children, among other requirements.

 Once hired, each Friend is paired with eight children with whom they’ll spend four hours a week.
-Part of that time happens in the classroom, at the child’s home, out and about in the community, or at Friends Austin’s Clubhouse.
+Part of that time happens in the classroom, at the child’s home, out and about in the community, or at Friends–Austin’s Clubhouse.
 (The Clubhouse is a cozy spot stocked with books, games and toys and provides a quiet place for the pair to spend time together reading, playing or just talking.)
-Every interaction is intentional, as the Friends mentor the children following a set of nine core assets, which include things like problem-solving, positive relationship-building, hope, perseverance and grit.
+Every interaction is intentional, as the Friends mentor the children following a set of nine Core Assets, which include things like problem solving, positive relationship building, hope, perseverance and grit.

 In Austin, the children chosen for the program come from three schools in East Austin identified in partnership with AISD as having the highest number of kids living in poverty who are also most likely to fall through the cracks despite Austin’s network of community services.
 The six-week selection process, which takes place in the kindergarten classrooms, is led by the Friends, who’ve been trained to observe each child’s behavior and interactions.
-Information from the Friends’ assessments as well as those compiled by teachers and other school staff are combined to identify the 32 to 40 kindergartners who’ll participate, given their parents’ permission.
+Information from the Friends’ assessments, as well as those compiled by teachers and other school staff, are combined to identify the 32 to 40 kindergartners who’ll participate, given their parents’ permission.

-According to Friend Silvana Granados, her work with Friends Austin is much more than a job.
+According to Friend Silvana Granados, her work with Friends–Austin is much more than a job.
 “I grew up in circumstances similar to the kids I’m working with,” she explains.
 “For me, it was my coaches who really stepped in to guide me during some difficult times.
 They’re the ones who said to me, ‘Let’s figure this out together.’”

 If not for the intervention of a few caring adults who believed in her potential, Granados says she would not have made it all the way to a college degree and the meaningful career she has today.
 “Being able to provide the same kind of support for someone else is very important to me — it’s the kind of work I’ve always wanted to do.”

-For Friends Austin, data plays a big part in guiding the work the Friends do.
-Every week Granados, Garcia and the other Austin Friends compile a report that tracks each child’s progress against the core assets they’re working on.
+For Friends–Austin, data plays a big part in guiding the work the Friends do.
+Every week Granados, Garcia and the other Austin Friends compile a report that tracks each child’s progress against the Core Assets they’re working on.
 Over time, the actual impact of the Friends’ efforts on the children’s lives becomes apparent.

-Rachel Arnold, a self-described “data geek” who is a principal with Austin’s Vista Equity Partners and the founding board chair of the Friends Austin chapter, first heard about the organization through her work with a software company that serves clients in the nonprofit sector.
+Rachel Arnold, a self-described “data geek” who is a principal with Austin’s Vista Equity Partners and the founding board chair of the Friends–Austin chapter, first heard about the organization through her work with a software company that serves clients in the nonprofit sector.
 She was impressed by the way Friends had made collecting and utilizing program and outcomes data a priority since its inception.
 It not only helps to tell the story of success to potential funders, but more importantly, Arnold says, is the fact that “the data shows what’s actually working so the program can be refined and adjusted as needed.”

 “I was blown away by what they were doing and the results,” Arnold says.
 “This is a program that goes deep in helping the most vulnerable children in our community learn the life skills needed to break the cycle of poverty they were born into.”

-Nancy Pollard, the Austin chapter’s executive director who is also an attorney and volunteer advocate for CASA of Travis County, notes that as a city of entrepreneurs who value tangible outcomes, Austin is a good match for Friends Austin’s nontraditional model.
+Nancy Pollard, the Austin chapter’s executive director who is also an attorney and volunteer advocate for CASA of Travis County, notes that as a city of entrepreneurs who value tangible outcomes, Austin is a good match for Friends–Austin’s nontraditional model.
 But she also points out that in the midst of Austin’s booming economy, too many kids are struggling just to get a decent start.